JesnsAV/Predocs2019-Gibson/README.md

 use different show methods to highlight things like motifs

 ## looking at an alignment of peptides in jalview

 very short aligned peptides to infer slims

+# Eustermann part

+intro to fourier analysis & analysis of single molecule cryoEM (ecoli ribosomes)

+reconstruct 3D structure from EM projections - projection slice theorem
+- FFT different 2D projected images
+- assemble the 2D fourier transforms into 3D
+- invert Fourier transform on assembled 2D fourier slices

+## Fourier analysis

+construction of waves by fourier series of additive sine waves
+- Amplitude, freq, period, phase -> describe wave

+different description through complex numbers: fourier transform returns the complex numbers that describe the amplitude and phase information of each wave

+power spectrum: visualization of additive sine waves with frequency on x axis
+- fourier space is the extension into 2D with the pixel intensity corresponding to the height of peaks in 1D

+convolution and cross correlation become multiplication operations in fourier space
+- computationally efficient

+## reconstruct ribosome from 50 micrographs

+using RELION - analysis pipeline
+- incl motion correction
+- motion induced from overall sample motion and beam-induced particle motion
+- corrected by acquiring stacks instead of single frames

+checked the power spectra of motion corrected and raw movies
+- motion corrected show more high frequency information
+- means sharper resolution is possible
+- because of the outer rings that are visible in the motion corrected power spectrum

+auto-picked the particles from all micrographs

+extracted particles

+classification of the particles into classes from the 2D data
+- clustering and averaging of particles in the same rotation
+- improves with each iteration because of the averaging
+- classes become more separated with each step

+## radiation damage

+elastic and inelastic scattering of electrons
+- inelastic causes radiation damage in the sample through stochastic interactions

+git -c user.name='W-L' -c user.email='lukas.weilguny@24speed.at' commit -m '...'